Sensitivity of spectral lines to granulation: The Sun: Effect of spaxel size

 In this section, using Fe\,I and Fe\,II lines, we show that the spectral line sensitivities to granulation do not depend on the size of spaxels.
 The line sensitivity metrics similar to \fref{fig:sensitivity} are plotted for three different sizes of spaxels in \fref{fig:spaxelsize}.
 With increasing size of the spaxel, the sensitivities reduce in amplitude.
 However, the distinctly different behavior of Fe\,I and Fe\,II lines remains unaffected.
 The two species populate two different parts of this line variability diagram, irrespective of the spaxel size.

 This behavior is also evident in the scatter plots shown in \fref{fig:spaxelsize_scatter}.
-In panels (a)-(c), we see that the sensitivity to the center of gravity wavelength displacements for different spaxel sizes is linearly correlated.
-The red points lie above the blue ones, showcasing higher sensitivity in center of gravity wavelength displacement of Fe\,II lines.
+In panels (a)-(c), we see that the sensitivity to the center-of-gravity wavelength displacements for different spaxel sizes is linearly correlated.
+The red points lie above the blue ones, showcasing higher sensitivity in center-of-gravity wavelength displacement of Fe\,II lines.
 The sensitivity to the equivalent width is also linearly correlated at different spaxel sizes as seen in panels (d)-(f).
 Here, the blue points lie above the red ones, since Fe\,I lines higher sensitivity to equivalent width.
 See \sref{sec:results-real} for a more detailed discussion of this behavior.